The Orthopaedic and Spine Hospital

-The majority of fellowship year will be spent at the UAMS Jackson T Stephens Spine Clinic focusing on interventional pain management.
+The majority of fellowship year will be spent at The Orthopaedic and Spine Hospital focusing on interventional pain management.
 The experience provides a wealth of experience in outpatient management of chronic pain.
 In addition to basic techniques, the fellows receive significant experience with neuromodulation, vertebral augmentation, sympathetic blocks, radiofrequency ablation, epidural steroid injections, as well as, peripheral joint and nerve blocks.

 VA Physical Medicine and Rehabilitation

 The Physical Medicine and Rehabilitation rotation is located at the John L. McClellan Memorial Veterans Hospital.
-Dr. David Culver, who is board certified in PM&R and Pain Medicine, serves as the Site Director.
+Dr. Matthew Goodwin, Chief of Staff of PM&R Services, serves as the Site Director.
 The clinic is co-located with Physical Therapy, Occupational, Chiropractic, and Acupuncture, which allow significant exposure to these areas.
 Areas of focus for this rotation include Regenerative Medicine, Radiofrequency Ablation, and joint injections.

 The fellow will rotate with Dr. Erika Petersen to gain additional surgical training and exposure to neurosurgical placement of spinal cord stimulators, peripheral nerve stimulators, as well as intrathecal pumps.
 Fellows will learn when to seek neurosurgery consult and explain the basics of intraoperative monitoring.
 Additional opportunities exist for observation of advanced spine procedures with other neurosurgical faculty.